JerzyDeb/hungarian-algorithm-webapp/README.md

-# A dektop version of web application
+# A desktop version of web application
 Required Firefox web browser in version **97.0** or newest and internet connection

 1. Download all files